Day & Night in Lamai - Koh Samui Guides

 House of Suzy

 A Chinese colonial wooden house turned oriental speakeasy, set back from the central Lamai strip in Baan Lamai.
-House of Suzy pairs handmade dim sum with a serious cocktail programme: a passionfruit margarita and a lychee martini are the named regulars, and the Negroni list runs deeper than most Samui bars attempt.
-The room is small and sleekly lit, with a courtyard garden that fills first; weekend evenings carry a DJ programme that turns the room from dinner into something closer to a club.
-The kitchen leans tapas-sized rather than mains-heavy.
+House of Suzy pairs handmade dim sum with a serious cocktail programme: a passionfruit margarita and a lychee martini are the named regulars, and the Negroni list goes deeper than most Samui bars attempt.
+Small and sleekly lit, with a courtyard garden that fills first.
+Weekend evenings carry a DJ programme that shifts the energy from dinner to something closer to a club.
+The portions lean small and shareable rather than main-course heavy.
 Closed Sundays.

 • Baan Lamai, Tambon Maret (walkable from Lamai Walking Street)